Spokane to Glacier National Park: Road Trip Itinerary

 Harness up for some fun!
 Here at Glacier Highline we are hangin’ in the trees and are the ULTIMATE hosts for family fun during your GNP trip!
 We have fun for all ages and heck, even spectating is fun here.
 Enjoy our high rope course, rock climbing wall, 80’ inflatable obstacle course, and the inflatable water slide.
 There’s fun for all here at the zipline adventure park and we look forward to showing you some real Montana FUN!
 We can even serve up some lunch, snacks, or a delicious coffee at our restaurant near Glacier National Park before you hit the road off to your next “to-do” on that vacation checklist.

 7. Take in the Superb Beauty of Glacier National Park on Going to the Sun Road!

 And the moment you’ve all been waiting for…GOING TO THE SUN ROAD!
-This truly is the experience of a lifetime and kudos for you for making your dreams a reality!
+This truly is the experience of a lifetime and kudos for making your dreams a reality!
 The Going-To-The-Sun Road brings people from all over the world to take in these spectacular views.
 Keep your eyes peeled and cameras ready, you never know what you will encounter.
 Take the trip in one of the famous Red Bus Tours or embark on this journey on your own.
 There are plenty of trailheads to hike or spots to pull out and have a quick picnic or just marvel and take in the beauty.
 The Logan’s Pass visitors center at the top hosts millions of visitors a year and it’s full of fun Glacier facts.
 Plan and pack accordingly especially if you plan to hike.
 There are tons of trails along both the West and East sides along Going-To-The- Sun Road.
-Have fun and ENJOY GLACIER!

 Enjoy your Spokane to Glacier road trip!